openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/src/main/java/org/openhab/binding/amazonechocontrol/internal/smarthome/__TopMost_RC__.md

 ## Download Latest Stable Version
 The lastest release - 2.5 (Release Candidate 3) -  this version is included in the daily snapshot build of OH 2.5

-The documention of all feature can be found

 [Download Beta 2.5 (RC 3)](https://www.dropbox.com/s/t4djng666piqu2q/org.openhab.binding.amazonechocontrol_2.5.0.RC_3.jar?dl=0)

+The documention of all feature can be found below in this posting.

 Whats new in 2.5 (RC 3):
 - **Breaking Change**: The behavior of the announcement channel is changed.